With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreIndependence Health And Therapy is a mental health facility in Mchenry County, IL, located at 2028 North Seminary Avenue, 60098.
-Independence Health And Therapy provides outpatient treatment.
-Independence Health And Therapy provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older and adults.
+Learn MoreIndependence Health And Therapy is a mental health clinic in Mchenry County, Illinois, located at 2028 North Seminary Avenue, 60098 zip code.
+Independence Health And Therapy offers outpatient treatment.
+Independence Health And Therapy provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults and seniors 65 or older.
 Independence Health And Therapy also supports people with Alzheimer's or dementia and seniors or older adults.
-Some other services available at Independence Health And Therapy include case management, suicide prevention services and psychosocial rehabilitation services.
+Some other services provided by Independence Health And Therapy include psychosocial rehabilitation services, case management and suicide prevention services.

-Learn MorePioneer Center Human Services is a mental health clinic in Mchenry County, IL, located at 4031 West Dayton Street, 60050 zip code.
+Learn MorePioneer Center Human Services is a mental health facility in Mchenry County, IL, located at 4031 West Dayton Street in the 60050 zip code.
 Pioneer Center Human Services provides outpatient treatment.
-Pioneer Center Human Services offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+Pioneer Center Human Services provides group therapy, trauma therapy and behavior modification to children / adolescents and young adults.
 Pioneer Center Human Services also supports people with PTSD and people with trauma.
-More services at Pioneer Center Human Services include court-ordered outpatient treatment and family psychoeducation.
+Additional services offered by Pioneer Center Human Services consist of court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.